dunn/homebrew-mode/README.md

 ## keys and commands

 The command prefix is <kbd>C-c h</kbd>.

-Currently there are just a few commands:
+These are the commands currently mapped to it:

 - <kbd>C-c h f</kbd>: Download the source file(s) for the formula
   in the current buffer.